 |May 2016||President Sauli Niinistö on a State Visit|

-|May 2015||Prime Minister Juha Sipilä on his first visit|
+|June 2015||Prime Minister Juha Sipilä on his first visit|

-|May 2015||Foreign Minister Timo Soini on his first visit|
+|June 2015||Minister of Foreign Affairs Timo Soini on his first visit|

 |June 2014||Prime Minister Alexander Stubb, on his first visit as PM|